yukijx/swipe/README.md

    ```

 2. Start the app
+   I think I made this work with just '''npm run start''' if you have a AVM open

    ```bash
     npx expo start
    ```

 In the output, you'll find options to open the app in a